2021 Schedule -All Sessions full.

 WHEN TO ARRIVE: 15-30 minutes early.
 Parent should accompany camper on first day if registered by phone in case waiver needs to be signed/payment needed.

 WHAT TO BRING: baseball pants/sweats (for sliding), hat, glove, bat, helmet (if available), catcher’s gear (if the player has gear and plays the position of catcher), lunch and beverage in enclosed hard cooler, A limited selection of helmets, bats and catcher’s gear is available for those who do not own them.
 Please label all personal equipment.
 Lost and found is held for one week only following camp.
 Items are then turned over to Campus Security.
 Call (425) 564-2356 for lost items.

 PERSONAL FILMING: Allowed and encouraged at all camps.

-SUPERVISION/STAFF: Members of the college team will serve as assistant instructors to ensure a proper participant:instructor ratio of approximately 5:1.
-For the spring camps, this is one of best ratios found among all camps in the Pacific Northwest!
-All camp staff have experience and/or received training in working with young athletes.
+SUPERVISION/STAFF: Members of the college team will serve as assistant instructors to ensure a proper participant:instructor ratio of approximately 8:1.
 Parents and coaches are encouraged to watch, ask questions, and provide reflective commentary on instructor quality.
 We value this input and have used this to improve our quality of instruction.
 Observers must stay clear of the activity area in order to maintain a safe camp environment.
-Once camp terminates, there will be NO direct supervision of campers (although staff will be present in the facility).
+Once camp terminates, there will be NO direct supervision of campers (although staff will be present at the facility).